searleser97/cpbooster/README.md

 - Add support for Java
 - Fully support windows CMD.
 - Add Stress tests (using brute force solution and tests generator)

-**Note:** I will not be working on cpbooster for a while, so **Pull requests** are very welcomed.
+- Add leading and trailing whitespace check for each line of output **Note:** I will not be working on cpbooster for a while, so **Pull requests** are very welcomed.

 ## Final Notes